 Restoring your Ride

 Restoring classic cars is time consuming, dirty, tiresome, and doing it yourself is the only way to stay within budget.
+After the restoration comes the maintenance, so make sure that you can maintain it on a budget.
 There is no shortcut to that.
 And though you’ll spend long hours fixing here and there, it’s the only budget-friendly route.
 Prepare your working area especially that protects your project from the weather.
 Be ready to spend a whole year working on your car, depending on its condition.
 Network with other car enthusiasts to learn about the tools they use and their restoration techniques.

 Get somebody with experience to train you if possible.
 You need to understand where to fix every car parts.
 Don’t rush to complete the project; overexcitement may cause you to skip important restoration process.
 After you are done with the body part, spare some money to hire an expert to fix the paint job.
 You need your outer look to appeal and therefore, don’t screw when you are yet to perfect your skills.